abbbi/qmpbackup/README.md

 It is recommended to enable filesystem freeze during backup to ensure consistency.

-If the operation system running within the virtual machine does not include required agents and you need to ensure consistency, use the `--pause` option to suspend the virtual machine during backup operation and resume afterwards.
+If the operating system running within the virtual machine does not include required agents and you need to ensure consistency, use the `--pause` option to suspend the virtual machine during backup operation and resume afterwards.